metaskills/minitest-spec-rails/README.md

 ## Contributing

-We run our tests on [Travis CI](http://travis-ci.org/metaskills/minitest-spec-rails).
+We run our tests on GitHub Actions.
 If you detect a problem, open up a github issue or fork the repo and help out.
 After you fork or clone the repository, the following commands will get you up and running on the test suite.

 ```shell
 $ bundle install